Lael Wilcox: Early life and personal life

 Wilcox and Carman separated in 2017.
-In May 2021 Wilcox married "Rue" Rugile Kaladyte, a photojournalist who has documented many of Wilcox's rides.
+In May 2021, Wilcox married Rugile "Rue" Kaladyte, a photojournalist who has documented many of Wilcox's rides.

 Initiatives and sponsorships

-In the 2015-2016 winter and spring, Wilcox and Carman co-developed the off-pavement bikepacking Baja Divide route, which runs from San Diego, California through San Jose del Cabo and on to La Paz, Baja California Sur, Mexico.
+In the 2015–2016 winter and spring, Wilcox and Carman co-developed the off-pavement bikepacking Baja Divide route, which runs from San Diego, California through San Jose del Cabo and on to La Paz, Baja California Sur, Mexico.

 As of 2016, Wilcox and Carman, along with Wilcox's mother, Dawn Wilcox, taught biking skills and repair bicycles for elementary school children in Anchorage.
 They also ran a program to collect bikes to donate to schoolchildren.
 As of 2018-2019, Lael co-leads Anchorage GRIT to get more local girls on bikes, and talks about it and other programs.
 In 2018 Wilcox began the Lael Rides Alaska Women's Scholarship.

-As of 2018-2020, Wilcox has general sponsorships from Specialized and Revelate Designs.
+As of 2018 through 2020, Wilcox has general sponsorships from Specialized and Revelate Designs.